 At La Belle Victorienne, everything is designed according to whether you can feel at home, safe with all the necessary amenities and especially in complete privacy.
 Each room is more than just a place to sleep: it is a space specifically created for relaxation and pleasure.
 A perfect balance between old and new.

 A haven where beauty and character rub shoulders with the most modern elements of comfort.
-You will discover a functional spa year-round, a lounge to relax, a business area with a printer, a kitchen and everything you need to prepare for lunch, at the time that suits you!
+You will discover a functional spa year-round, a lounge to relax and a business area with a printer.
+You can enjoy our tasty breakfast platters served to your room, at a time that suits you!
 Terraces, gardens and swing await you in a bucolic environment in the heart of the city.

 In addition, the region of Magog is unique.
 Surrounded by mountains, its heart is located on the banks of one of the largest lakes in Quebec, Lake Memphremagog.
 Its quaint downtown is lined with Victorian houses, art galleries, boutiques, gourmet restaurants and all the attractions of nature.
 With its cruise ship Grand Cru, its skating rink, its ski mountains, its Route Verte bike path, you are close to everything.
 Discover Cantons-de-l'Est in Quebec, in a unique way!
 Canada in all its splendor.